-Accessibility / accommodation requests will be denied for the following reasons:
+Accessibility and reasonable accommodations will only be denied for the following reasons:

-- There was no request received at the time of indicating intention to write the Registration Examination - There was no official documentation confirming a disability, condition, impairment, or injury - The individual providing the documentation was not a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested - Official documentation did not include the type or specifics of the accessibility / accommodation need required - Official documentation older than five years - The requested accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected)
+- There was no request received at the time of confirming intent to write the Registration Examination (generally 10 weeks before the examination date). - There was no signed Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form. - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not signed by a registered practitioner familiar with the candidate and/or qualified to diagnose the condition(s) for which the accommodation was being requested. - Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form was not current (the document was older than 5 years). - The Documentation of Disability/Condition/Injury-Related Testing Accommodation Needs form did not include the type or specifics of the accommodation required. - The accommodation posed a reasonable risk to the integrity of the examination (i.e., an unfair advantage would occur; the test would not be able to achieve its testing purpose; the confidentiality of the test items could reasonable be negatively affected).